1. Cultural policy system

 To further the centralisation of cultural management in the regions, so called centres of culture (with the legal status of LEPL) were created.
 Institutions of culture (theatres, clubs, museums, libraries, centres and houses of culture, art and music schools) subordinate to the local administrations and self-governments are united in the so called centres of culture – the umbrella organisations with specific status and state-municipal financing.

-The Ministry of Culture and Monument Protection promotes initiatives in cultural animation in the regions in the framework of the cultural support programme; the programme provides support for traditional folk holidays, restoration and popularisation of national holidays, and promotion of tourism.
+The Ministry of Culture and Monument Protection (in all forms of its existence) promotes initiatives in cultural animation in the regions in the framework of the cultural support programme; the programme provides support for traditional folk holidays, restoration and popularisation of national holidays, and promotion of tourism.

 Last update: February, 2022